 Email is Trinity College's official communication tool with students.
-Students are expected to access their Trinity College email often.
+Students are expected to access their Trinity College email on at least a weekly basis, although daily is strongly recommended.
 Important information concerning registration, financial aid, transfer credit, college events, courses, and graduation will be sent via email.
 Instructors use email to correspond with students concerning coursework.

 Students receive a college email address from Student Services upon enrollment.
-Students access email from the homepage of the College website: www.trinitycollegeqc.edu.
-Students may use any computer in the lab or access email on personal devices within the Student Commons using the College's Wi-Fi hotspot.
+Students access email from the Student Resources toolbar of the College website: www.trinitycollegeqc.edu.
+Students may use any computer in the student success center or access email on personal devices within the Student Commons using the College's Wi-Fi hotspot.